pulibrary/tigerdata-app/README.md

 ## Structure

-These are our initial plans: In the eventual implementation different systems (Mediaflux, Postgres, LDAP) may have responsibility for different bits of data.
+These are our initial plans: In the eventual implementation different systems (Mediaflux, PostgreSQL, LDAP) may have responsibility for different bits of data.
 Cardinality constraints (projects must have sponsors, etc.) will be enforced in software.

 ```mermaid